By Diana Simeon

 Note that parents should also be wary of taking on too much debt.
 If you plan to borrow to help pay for college, make sure you can both repay the debt and continue to save for retirement, say experts.

 4. Hello admissions office, I’m calling to . . .

 In the eyes of the admissions office, your teenager is the applicant, not you.
 Any communication with the admissions office should come from your teenager and only your teenager.
-Understand that when a parent calls or emails the admissions office, it’s not impressive (and may actually work against the applicant).
+Understand that when a parent calls or emails the admissions office, it’s not impressive.
+(In fact, it may actually work against the applicant).

 An EXCEPTION to this rule concerns calls to a college’s Office of Financial Aid.
 It’s more than acceptable for a parent or guardian to contact staffers in that office (different than Admissions) to discuss tuition costs, including before a student has been admitted.

 5. Honey, let me help you with that essay.

 Counselors are adamant on this.
 If you write your teenager’s essay, the admissions staff will be able to tell and will not be impressed.
 Again, your teenager is the applicant.
 So help her put her best foot forward.
 Go ahead and check punctuation and grammar.
 Nag and badger her to get it done.
 But do not write the essay or pick the topic or anything else that makes the application not entirely her own.